EddyVerbruggen/nativescript-fingerprint-auth/README.md

 ```

 ## Changelog
+- 2.0.0  Added `verifyFingerprintWithCustomFallback`, `verifyFingerprint` now falls back to the passcode.
 - 1.2.0  You can now use the built-in passcode interface as fallback.
 - 1.1.1  Added TypeScript definitions.
 - 1.1.0  Added Android platform which will always return false for `touchid.available`.